crb233/checkers/README.md

 Our CS 451 final project hosted on [GitHub](https://github.com/crb233/checkers).
 Implements a user-friendly web application for playing checkers online.

 ## Authors

 Curtis Bechtel, Hajer Karoui, Sam Nathanson, and Julie Soderstrom

 ## Notes

 This project is being written as a publicly available web application with a central server to connect players with each other.

+Screenshots as proof of code coverage can be found at `doc/code_coverage/`.

+Screenshots as proof of static code analysis can be found at `doc/static_analysis/`.

+Project release notes are contained in `CHANGELOG.md`

+The final test case document can be found at `doc/Checkers Test Case Document.pdf`

+## Platforms and Services

 The server side code is written in Node.js using NPM packages such as Express and BodyParser.
 It is being hosted on [Heroku](cs-451-checkers.herokuapp.com).